mahi-anol/mahi-anol/README.md

-# Hi, I'm Mahi👋
+# Hi, I'm Mahi!

 I’m fascinated by how **complex systems emerge from simple ideas**.
 In my free time, I build things from scratch, from **low-level CUDA kernel experiments** and **neural network implementations** to **backend architectures**.

-I’m currently working as a **Machine Learning Engineer @Nasir Syntax Solution Limited**,
-where I focus on building scalable ML systems and production-grade backend ML services.
+I’m currently working as a **Machine Learning Engineer @Nasir Syntax Solution Limited**, where I focus on building scalable ML systems and production-grade backend ML services.

 Actively exploring:
 - **MLOps & Machine Learning Engineering**